marshmallow-code/marshmallow/CONTRIBUTING.rst

 other contributors and the community (see also our :doc:`code_of_conduct`).

-Security Contact Information
+Security contact information
 ----------------------------

 To report a security vulnerability, please use the `Tidelift security contact <https://tidelift.com/security>`_.
 Tidelift will coordinate the fix and disclosure.

-Questions, Feature Requests, Bug Reports, and Feedback…
+Questions, feature requests, bug reports, and feedback…
 -------------------------------------------------------

 …should all be reported on the `Github Issue Tracker`_ .

 .. _`Github Issue Tracker`: https://github.com/marshmallow-code/marshmallow/issues?state=open

-Ways to Contribute
+Ways to contribute
 ------------------

 - Comment on some of marshmallow's `open issues <https://github.com/marshmallow-code/marshmallow/issues>`_ (especially those `labeled "feedback welcome" <https://github.com/marshmallow-code/marshmallow/issues?q=is%3Aopen+is%3Aissue+label%3A%22feedback+welcome%22>`_).
 Share a solution or workaround.
 Make a suggestion for how a feature can be made better.
 Opinions are welcome!